euchungmsft/envoy-proxy-config/README.md

 - [corvus](https://github.com/eleme/corvus), sentinel/cluster base, Azure Cache for Redis never allows you to access this level. supported commands are very limited, AUTH's not supported

+## Notes on all these approaches

+What's trade-offs
+- Latency, try to fine-tune for connection settings for both of downstream and upstrean
+- Security, there's no password for downstreams in the example configuration instucted above, you can add downstream password if neccessary
+- Versions, Envoy is one of the fastest changing components out there in the market by community efforts.
+All above detail's based on up-to-date versions as of now but if you find any latest ones, consider to appy newer version